samsquire/ideas4/README.md

 Unfortunately writing multithreaded code is clumsy.
 It is difficult to handoff work between threads and synchronize explicitly.

-So I propose a syntax `while do` for parallelism.
+So I propose a syntax `parallel while { # blocking code } do { # multiplexed code }` for parallelism.

 The while part blocks and schedules a thread to handle the do when it unblocks.

 The while loop can therefore run at very fast speeds without being blocked

+A compiler can statically analyse the code to decide what thread pools to create.
+In effect each `do` is an independently scheduled threadpool.

 The do code runs in parallel do the while.
 The do can be independently scaled up and down by number of threads and multiplexed over kernel threads.